 Prepare for a Grade 2 whitewater river trip that you will be guiding on a river of your choice.
 Your client group consists of teenage students who have received some instruction in whitewater paddling.
 They have all paddled on Grade 2 whitewater before.
 The aim of the trip is for the students to gain more whitewater experience and enjoy the river trip.

 Please submit the following:

+Guide Pre-preparation and Responsibilities.

 Trip Plan

 Sources of information about the trip such as river guide, website or verbal description